 Other fees could include gas or ice purchases.
 Moreover, those looking to liveaboard here must fill out an application for approval and also be a member.
 For those who can afford it and really want a boat life, it could be worth the investment and time to try and become a member.

 Marinas all over the world have different rules, fees, and processes required to set up a residency within their marina.
-Depending on the size of the marina will also determine if it suitable for living on board.
+Depending on the size of the marina will also determine if it is suitable for living on board.

 The important thing to remember is that the marinas do allow for liveaboard typically require slip fees, insurance fees, and application submittal (which can have their fees).